 Lewis Tops © Mark Bridgwater

-We regularly hold field trips to local areas of interest, as well as working bees at Calder Green Reserve and Gloomy Gorge reserve in Greenwood Park, as well as trips to our hut, Boyle Base, in Lewis Pass.
+We regularly hold field trips to local areas of interest, as well as working bees at Calder Green Reserve and Mahoe-nui Bush in Greenwood Park near Evans Pass, as well as trips to our hut, Boyle Base, in Lewis Pass.

 We run regular field trips and volunteer days.
 Have a look at our programme of events to see if there is anything that tickles your fancy!